What are the characteristics of parametric design?

 But changes or adjustments are inevitable, and that’s why parametric design is so efficient.
 Unlike traditional design methods, parametric design uses algorithms to implement the impact of one adjusted component on an entire design.

 Using parametric design, existing designs can also be easily altered or customized for new client projects.
 This means that less time is spent on the initial design phase and customization can be fast and easy.
-This is particularly useful in housing development projects in which a standard template can be adjusted to serve different client needs and create varied aesthetics across the project.
+This is particularly useful in housing development projects in which a standard template can be adjusted by the 3D print architect to serve different client needs and create varied aesthetics across the project.

 How do you create a parametric design?